Subaru SVX: Asia

 In Japan, the SVX was the first Subaru to exceed government dimension regulations with regards to the vehicles exterior measurements.
 The SVX also obligated Japanese buyers to pay more annual road tax which limited sales due to the engine displacement.
 The SVX was not Subaru's first car to be sold in Japan with an engine bigger than two litres; this honor goes to the preceding Alcyone XT6.

 The models offered in Japan were the L (similar to the LSi in the US) and the S4.
 As a result, in Japan the SVX was considered a luxury vehicle and was equipped appropriately with one-touch climate control, leather interior, front seats that were both electrically adjustable and heated, a single-disc CD player coupled with a Panasonic AM/FM stereo system, that was hidden behind a retractable panel, and a remote-controlled infrared keyless entry with security system.
 Later S-Four badged versions had 250 PS.
-Some later Japanese models also came with upgraded 16-inch forged diamond spoke BBS alloy wheels instead of the 16-inch 5-spoke wheels that was standard equipment that most SVX’s came with.
+Some later Japanese models also came with upgraded 16-inch forged diamond spoke BBS alloy wheels instead of the 16-inch 5-spoke wheels that was standard equipment that most SVX's came with.

-Television advertising in Japan used Alison Krauss singing "Five Hundred Miles", a reference to the car being able to travel 805 km on one 70 L tank of fuel, with a fuel economy of 9.4 L/100 km.
+Television advertising in Japan used Minako Yoshida singing "500 Miles", a reference to the car being able to travel 805 km on one 70 L tank of fuel, with a fuel economy of 9.4 L/100 km.